 Captive in America: A Gypsy in Dixie Memoir Released

-Merinda Soldano’s just-released memoir, Captive in America: A Gypsy in Dixie, is an overview of the life of a Romani “traveller” whose childhood was spent in a Gypsy enclave—in a Memphis, TN, trailer park.
+Real Life Stories announces release of Merinda Soldano’s memoir, Captive in America: A Gypsy in Dixie.
+This gypsy, Romani “traveller” whose childhood was spent in a Gypsy enclave—in a Memphis, TN, trailer park.
 Captive in America includes first-person accounts from Soldano and other family members who explain cultural oddities such as why Gypsies love Clorox and dress up more for funerals than weddings.

 Soldano’s grandmother was a fortune-teller; her father was an Elvis impersonator with a drinking problem.
 Her childhood was spent near pawn shops and topless bars of Memphis’ Lamar Avenue.
 Family members forced her to drop out of school before she entered middle school in the 1970s.